 The first time I tasted Olive Garden’s Chicken Gnocchi Soup, it was during a winter lunch with friends.
 As the steaming bowl arrived at our table, I was instantly captivated by the aroma of herbs and cream.
 That first spoonful of pillowy gnocchi and tender chicken swimming in rich, velvety broth was pure comfort in a bowl.
 I knew immediately I had to recreate this magic at home.
+You can enjoy the same taste that you can get from the Olive Garden with this easy copycat recipe.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.